Dark soliton detection using persistent homology: Approach

 The goal is to distinguish significant dark soliton-induced density depletions from local minima caused by density fluctuations of the condensate and imaging noise.
 If the number of solitons and their orientation is known in advance, a simple and effective way to identify their positions is by performing least squares fitting of the dips to Gaussian functions~\cite{Fritsch2020}.
-We desire a method which does not require manual identification of the number of solitons and knowledge of their orientation.
+We desire a method which does not require manual identification of the number of solitons or knowledge of their orientation.

-Our approach is to use a TDA method known as persistent homology, which studies the persistence of topological features of datasets over a range of characteristic scales defined by a filtration~\cite{Ghrist2008,TDA_review,TDA_ML}.
-In the context of image analysis, a commonly-used filtration is the sublevel set filtration, which is similar to a watershed transformation.
-The sublevel set filtration takes a grayscale image as its input.
-Then, a graph is constructed by selecting all pixels which have values less than some threshold $\epsilon$ as the vertices, and connecting any adjacent pixels by edges.
-For a given $\epsilon$ the shape of the resulting graph can be described by its topological features including the number of disconnected components (clusters $H_0$) and loops (cycles $H_1$).
+Our approach is to use a TDA method known as persistent homology, which studies the persistence of topological features of datasets over a range of characteristic scales~\cite{Ghrist2008,TDA_review,TDA_ML}.

+In the case of grayscale image data, the first step is to convert it to a binary image using an intensity threshold $\epsilon$; all pixels with intensity values less than $\epsilon$ are rounded to zero, while those with intensites above $\epsilon$ are rounded to one.
+Then, we consider the topology of the zeroed pixels, i.e. the number of disconnected components (clusters) and non-contractible lines (loops).
 Fig.~\ref{fig:filtration_example} illustrates this procedure for a sample image containing a single dark soliton.
 As the threshold $\epsilon$ is increased, low density ``valleys'' of the image are progressively filled.
-Topological features (clusters, cycles) are created or destroyed at critical values $\epsilon$ corresponding to local minima, maxima, or saddle points.
+Topological features (clusters, cycles) are created or destroyed at critical values $\epsilon$ corresponding to local minima, maxima, or saddle points of the intensity.
 This serves as a reliable way of segmenting images, particularly when the shapes of the individual segments may be highly irregular.